duncan3dc/sonos/api/files/Speaker.php.txt

     /**
-     * Retrieve some xml from the controller.
+     * Retrieve some xml from the speaker.
      * _This method is intended for internal use only._
      *
      * @param string $url The url to retrieve